solana-labs/solana/docs/src/running-validator/validator-reqs.md

 ## Software

 - We build and run on Ubuntu 20.04.
 - See [Installing Solana](../cli/install-solana-cli-tools.md) for the current Solana software release.
+If you intend to have your validator sync with the network (as opposed to casual testing) be sure to install the release used by the majority of other nodes.
+I.e. release vX.**11**.10 might already be out, but  most validators are still using vX.**10**.10

 Prebuilt binaries are available for Linux x86_64 on CPUs supporting AVX2 \(Ubuntu 20.04 recommended\).
 MacOS or WSL users may build from source.